stochastic-sisyphus/feature-selection-optuna-remix/Research-Paper.md

 ## 6. Discussion

 ### 6.1 Interpretation of Results
 1. **PCA**
    - Fast and effective in dimensionality reduction.
-   - May oversimplify data when important non-linear or correlated features are combined into components.
+   - May oversimplify data when important non-linear or correlated features are merged into components.

 2. **LASSO**
    - Provides an interpretable sparse solution.
-   - May struggle with feature collinearity or purely non-linear interactions.
+   - May struggle with feature collinearity or purely non-linear interactions, although it performed strongly on both datasets.

+3. **Random Forest**
+   - Another robust embedded method for feature selection.
+   - Tends to favor features that are highly predictive individually but might overlook some interactions.

-3. **Optuna**
+4. **Optuna**
    - Achieves higher mutual information scores by dynamically searching feature subsets.
-   - Intelligent pruning saves computational resources, but iterative nature can still be more expensive than PCA or LASSO.
+   - Intelligent pruning saves computational resources, but the iterative nature is still more expensive than PCA, LASSO, or Random Forest.

 ### 6.2 Technical Observations
 - **Dynamic Search Spaces**: Using define-by-run allows more flexibility in enumerating feature subsets.
 - **Probabilistic Guidance (TPE)**: Quickly zooms in on promising feature combinations.
-- **Weighted Interaction Importance**: Captures inter-feature correlations that static methods may miss.
+- **Weighted Interaction Importance**: Captures inter-feature correlations that static methods often miss.
+- **Statistical Confirmation**: Paired t-tests confirm that Optuna’s improvements are **statistically significant** (p < 0.05).

 ### 6.3 Limitations
 1. **Computational Overhead**: Higher runtime for Optuna-based selection, especially on very large datasets.
 2. **Higher-Order Interactions**: Current approach captures pairwise Spearman correlations; more complex relationships remain an open topic.
-3. **Parameter Tuning**: Choosing optimal \(\alpha\) and \(\beta\) depends on the domain and may require additional optimization or domain expertise.
+3. **Parameter Tuning**: Choosing optimal \(\alpha\), \(\beta\), and `k` for Random Forest requires domain expertise or additional tuning.

+### 6.4 Ethical Considerations
+For sensitive datasets like **Adult**, automatically selected features related to personal attributes (e.g., **race**, **sex**, or **marital-status**) could raise **privacy** or **fairness** concerns.
+Users applying this framework should:
+- Consider **fairness-aware** feature selection methods if the data contain protected attributes.
+- Evaluate whether certain features might introduce **unwanted biases** in downstream predictions.

 ---